State Highway 50 (New Zealand): Major intersections

-Spur section
+Spur section and route changes

 State Highway 50A (SH 50A) was a spur section covering the southern section of the Hawke's Bay Expressway.
 It covered from the intersection of Links Road at SH 50, travelling in a general south-west direction between Hastings and Flaxmere and terminated at the intersection of Paki Paki Road and Railway Road.
 SH 2 took over this designation in 2019.
+SH50 was also diverted onto Prebensen Drive at the same time with the old route along Taradale Rd becoming SH51.